Essential Food Blogger Resources

-Canon EOS 5D Mark III – I’ve been using my Canon 5D (Mark III – but superseded by the Mark IV) for about 7 years now and I love it!
+I love the Canon EOS range of cameras.
+I’ve been using my Canon 5D (Mark III – but superseded by the Mark IV) for about 7 years now and I love it!
 (You can make a video with it as well.)
 It creates beautiful photos even though my skill lacks a bit.
 When it detects an inferior shooting environment it automatically compensates for it well (e.g. auto responsive ISO setting).
 Before this, I used a Canon 400D (also known as Rebel XTi).
 When you choose a camera, read lots of reviews and choose the one that suits your needs and budget.
 I think you should choose one manufacturer (e.g. Canon) and then get the best camera and lenses you can afford within your budget.

 I only use Canon lenses (with my Canon Camera).
 I am currently using the Canon EF 24-70mm f/2.8 USM Zoom and also the Canon EF 100mm f/2.8 IS USM Macro lens.
 At present these are the only food photography lenses I am using.